Frequently Asked Questions Concerning Sorority Recruitment

 Each Potential New Member is considered on an individual basis; a legacy is no more obligated to join a particular sorority than the sorority is obligated to pledge her.
 The Potential New Member and the sorority should be looking for compatibility, not necessarily a family connection to the group.
 Panhellenic has no policies regarding legacies because each sorority has its own policy, and Panhellenic has no input in individual sorority membership decisions.
 More specific questions regarding legacies should be directed to the individual sororities.

 After the Preferential Round if you wish to join a sorority, you will fill out and sign an official Membership Recruitment Acceptance Binding Agreement.
 Your signature on this card is binding for one year.
-If you then receive a bid and decide not to accept it, you will not be able to participate in Recruitment or Continuous Open Bidding for one year.
-We therefore urge you to think carefully before turning down a bid as emotions can temporarily cloud your thinking.
-Please give yourself and the sorority a chance before declining a bid.
+If you then receive a bid and decide not to accept it, you will not be able to participate in Recruitment or Continuous Open Bidding for the next Primary Recruitment period.

 Difficult decisions are a very common dilemma.
 Potential New Members, however, should not look at this as a problem.
 Most women can be happy in any of the sororities on campus.
-Besides, you have to keep in mind that sororities are also having to make decisions.
 Think carefully and look objectively at what each sorority has to offer you.
 A sorority should be a home away from home; a place where you feel totally comfortable and welcome.
 Your experiences at each Recruitment event and personal goals and desires should guide your decision making.